bigcompany/hook.io-sdk/ReadMe.md

 ## Provides a client sdk for accessing hook.io services

-## Status: Working, but in progress.
+## Status: Pending Version 1 Release

 ### Features

  - Provides an easy way to run [hook.io](https://hook.io) API services
  - Designed for minimal size, memory, and cpu footprint
+ - Choice of `Promise` or `Callback` style APIs
  - Does ship with a minimalist Command Line Interface
- - Choice of `Promise` or `Callback` style APIs

 ### Installation